 And he knew just where they should play, too – the McDole Elementary baseball diamond, close to his home in the Foxmoor subdivision.
 There was just one problem.
 It was a disaster.

 “We had big dreams, but we looked at the field, and it did not look good at the time,” he said.
-“We went to the village of Montgomery and got them involved, and they ended up bringing equipment in to pull the weeds up.”
+“We went to the and got them involved, and they ended up bringing equipment in to pull the weeds up.”

 After that, Westmaas and other volunteers dug in, spending the next three months pulling weeds, leveling off the ground and essentially turning it into a playable diamond again.
 Westmaas struck a deal with McDole Elementary—the Mustangs would clean up and maintain the field in exchange for use of the diamond and the gym for practice.